aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 }
 ```

-When `assignEvents()` is executed, an activation object is created that contains, among other thins, the `id` variable.
+When `assignEvents()` is executed, an activation object is created that contains, among other things, the `id` variable.